Polish American History Calendar -

 19

 1873.
-Death of Valerian Sulakowski, Polish American
+Death of Valerian Sulakowski, Polish American military

 engineer for the Confederacy.